 The leggings you buy will be dependant on your goals and current training style.
 When it comes to gym leggings, there's plenty of choice and you don't need to worry so much about performance, instead focusing on appearance and style.

-The Sundried Ruinette 2.0 Leggings come in three trendy colours: black, blue, and grey, and are seamless for superior comfort.
-These seamless gym leggings are high waisted so they will cinch your waist and you can wear them with just a sports bra or crop top if you like.
+The Sundried Infinity Leggings feature drop-in side pockets for practicality and convenience so you can take your phone with you when you run and access it easily without the need to stop.
+Sundried's seamless gym leggings are high waisted so they will cinch your waist and you can wear them with just a sports bra or crop top if you like.
 They are made with sweat-wicking fabrics so the harder you work at the gym, the more they perform.
 They don't feature pockets or reflective trim so they are best for gym workouts and are simple enough to be perfect for low impact exercise like walking or yoga.

 What To Look For In Gym Leggings:

 - Fashionable and stylish

 When it comes to running leggings, you need a product that will perform at a high level and will stay comfortable as the miles tick over.
 There's nothing worse than heading out for a long run but having to turn back early because your leggings are driving you mad by slipping down or riding up.
 Your running leggings also need to have pockets for your valuables and reflective trim for running at night.

 What To Look For In Running Leggings: